greyatomtestuser2/DS-SF-44/lessons/lesson-13/README.md

 To perform a proper analysis, we need to be able to identify that:

-- The periods in _L.A._ don't mark the end of a sentence but an abbreviation.
+- The periods in _L.A._ don't mark the end of a sentence but an abbreviation
 - _L.A.
-Lakers_ and _Boston Celtics_ are one concept.
+Lakers_ and _Boston Celtics_ are one concept
 - _"2010"_ is the word used, not _"2010,"_